SeanKilleen/seankilleen.github.io/_posts/2020-06-13-idea-open-source-contributions-as-in-kind-donations.md

 Challenges

 * How to track the time spent or calculate the donation?
 A standard amount?
 Do we have to trust the people submitting and have them certify it?
+I think this might need to be on the part of the donor; we could help organizations come up with amounts.
 * It looks like time / services generally cannot be deducted.
 However, would my hourly rate at my employer count as an out of pocket expense for them on their behalf?